tlepple/data_origination_workshop/README.md

 ---
 ###  Start the `Kafka Connect` processor:
   *  This will start our processor and pull all the CDC records out of the PostgreSQL database for our 'customer' table and ship them to a new Redpanda topic.
   *  This process will run and pull the messages and then sleep until new messages get written to the originating database.
-To exit out of the processor when it completes use the commands `<control> + c`.
+To exit out of the processor when it completes, use the commands `<control> + c`.
 ---

 ##### Start Kafka Connect: